-Headaches are extremely common.
-It’s estimated that 50-75% of all adults worldwide have had a headache in the past year.
+You're not alone in experiencing headaches.
+They're quite common.
+It’s estimated that 50-75% of adults worldwide have had a headache in the past year.
 And among females between the ages of 50 and 65, it's around 30%.*

 What are the 4 types of headaches?

-If you’re not a neurologist, it could give you a headache just trying to understand what's actually happening when we have a headache (See what I did there?).
+If you’re not a neurologist, it could give you a headache trying to figure out what happens when we have a headache (See what I did there?).
 Let’s break it down.
 First, there are 4 different types of headaches:

-1. Migraine.
+- Migraine.
 They’re more common in females because of hormonal influences.
-Migraines are caused by the activation of a mechanism deep in the brain that leads to the release of pain-producing inflammatory substances around the nerves and blood vessels of the head.
-Migraines are often recurring, can feel like a pulsating sensation, can last for multiple hours or days, are made worse by physical activity, and often include feelings of nausea.
+Migraines are caused when the brain releases certain chemicals that cause pain around the nerves and blood vessels in the head.
+Migraines are often recurring, can feel like a pulsating sensation, can last for hours or days, are made worse by physical activity, and often include feelings of nausea.
 One-third of people with migraines may also experience migraines with aura.
-Aura is often visual, where someone will see spots, flashes, zig-zag patterns, or other disturbances in both eyes.
+An aura is when someone sees spots, flashes, zig-zag patterns, or other disturbances in both eyes.
 Some people may also experience numbness or tingling.

 Why do headaches hurt?